For many people the freedom God wants to give us is too much!

-Freedom requires us to give to the Lord total control of our lives.
-It’s total surrender.
-And..
+Freedom requires us to give total control of our lives to God, completely trusting Him, a total surrender.

 Freedom requires we let go of all our need to control other people because in our attempts to control others we severely limit our own spiritual freedom.
 In reaching for control of others we open wide the door to demonic oppression in our own life.
 Wanting to control others is the work of the devil.
 It’s vital for God’s people to give up all desire to control other people.

 Freedom is being aware of the Holy Spirit, continually listening to Him, and quickly obeying Him.
 Yes, our freedom is dependent upon our obeying the Holy Spirit.

 Where the Holy Spirit is Lord, there will be an ever-increasing measure of freedom (2Corinthians 3:17).
 He wants nothing less than our utter dependence upon Him.
 This is our willingness to live by the ongoing and internal revelation He generously gives, AND as we respond in faith and obedience, He gives more and more of Himself to us in relationship.
 It’s here we discover the purpose of our existence was always for this wonderful, free and intimate relationship with the God of Heaven.
 This is freedom.